EgbieAndersonUku1/render_hidden_word/readme.md

+# Challenge Description

+A URL is provided that points to data containing hidden information.
+Your task is to build a program that retrieves this data and reveals hidden characters by interpreting their associated x-y coordinates.

 # Render Hidden Characters to Word

 This is a simple Python script that retrieves data from a given URL containing a list of characters associated with specific x- and y-coordinates.
 These characters are in Unicode but when rendered based on their coordinates, they reveal a hidden word.